surlykke/Go-Generics-with-constraints/README.md

 ```

 The idea would be:
-* Each case is guarded by a constraint.
-Inside the case block methods, fields
+* Each `case` is guarded by a constraint.
+Inside that `case` methods,
-  and operations defined by the guarding constraint may be used.
+  fields and operations defined by the guarding constraint may be used.
 * On instantiation the compiler should apply the first switch case that matches
   (ie. `T` satisfies the constraint).
 * If no case matches, the compiler issues a error, something like: _`T` must
   fullfil one of constraints `Ordered`, `Lessable`._
 * A `default` entry is allowed, so that all types can be handled in one switch.

-While this construct works nicely for the `Max` example, I'm not convinced
-that it's usefulness is broad enough to warrant its addition to Go.
-Also I'm not sure about the syntax.

-While constraints do offer the opportunity to introduce a typesafe form of
+This demonstrates how constraints make it possible to introduce a typesafe form
-specialization into generics, I feel the subject is complicated enough that it
+of specialization into generics.
+It could be an addon to generics with constraints and as such, should be
-should be considered separately.
+considered separately.

 ## Comparison with other languages